ivard/irma_mno_server/README.md

+# IRMA MNO server

+A self-enrollment server for IRMA credentials using passports or identity cards with NFC chips.
+It is meant to work together with the [card emulator app](https://github.com/credentials/irma_android_cardemu), which extracts some information from the passport and sends it this server.
+We then check the validity of the passport, extract some personal information from it, put that in a number of IRMA credentials and issue those to the card emulator app.

 # Running the server

-The gradle build file should take care of most of the dependencies.
-However, `irma_mno_common` is not yet available in the central IRMA repository, so you'll have to manually download and install it.
+The gradle build file should take care the dependencies.
 To run the server in development mode simply call:

     gradle jettyRun

-it is set up in such a way that it will automatically reload recompile class files.
-If your IDE already uses gradle to compile them this should work out of the box.
-Otherwise, simply call

-    gradle javaCompile

-and your app will be reloaded.
-Note that this is a lot faster than simply restarting the Jetty container.

 # Testing with cURL